souben/AuthentificationApp/README.md

 # AuthentificationApp
- Using ReactJS , a login page that logs users in.
+ Using MERN Stack , a login page that logs users in.
 Once logged the user can list the top Github repositories using the Github API ( ordered by starts )